 Coreen, thank you so much for sharing your story.
 It is beautiful and made me tear up but I so enjoyed reading.
-May God be with you and your family, keeping you safe.
-I am sure you have a very beautiful place.

 First, thank you for sharing your Frugal Life story.
 It's really great and I'll bet all those children know how to do things that they'd never have learned any other way.
 I know I'm a little bit envious of them being raised in such wonderful surroundings.
 I wish you and your hubby a very long life to enjoy the "fruits of your labor".

 It is knowing when new cost less than fixing up.
 A pre-manufactured home there cost 2-3 x what it does here in MN.
 My kids looked at a 3 bedroom for $70,000 without lot.
 They had the farm site.
 They decided to move into town where they got a lot with a 3 bedroom built from scratch rambler/att garage for $70,000.
 Nothing to do or fix.
 Full basement.
 Must be the territory you reside in that things cost so much.